 Welding charts are inside each cabinet door to tell you where to start so you can get your welding right.

-Head to head they are very similar and you'll see it is going to be in the details where we can tell them apart.
+They’re similar and you’ll see it’s going to be in the details where you can tell them apart.

 YouTube Video on The Hobart Handler 140